wilgaboury/super-speedy-dial/README.md

 - download the source or clone the git repository
 - `> make` - install project dependencies and generate build directory and output
-- `> make dist` - creates `dist/super-speedy-dial.zip`, a zip archive of the build output
+- `> make distAddon` - creates `dist/super-speedy-dial.zip`, a zip archive of the build output

 ## Development Commands

-- `> npm run dev` - starts a continual process that will watch for file changes and automatically rebuild the addon, placing the output in the`build_dev` directory
+- `> npm run dev` - starts a continual process that will watch for file changes and automatically rebuild the addon, placing the output in the `build_dev` directory
 - `> make clean` - delete all build outputs
+- `> make cleanAll` - deletes build outputs and `node_modules`
-- `> make distAll` - same as `make dist` but also creates a zip archive of the source placed at `dist/source.zip`, this command uses `git archive` so it must be performed inside a clone of the repo
+- `> make distSource` - creates a zip archive of the source placed at `dist/source.zip`, this command uses `git archive` so it must be performed inside a clone of the repo
+- `> make distAll` - does the same as running both `distAddon` and `distSource`

 ## Features and Tips